snax4a/shy/README.md

 ### Developing

+1. Run `gem install sass` to install SASS.

-1. Run `npm install` to install server dependencies.
+2. Run `npm install` to install server dependencies.

-2. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
+3. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
 Note: the project will still run if you provide bogus credentials.

-3. Run `gulp serve` to start the development server.
+4. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development